laurens-in/workshop-browser2021-code/small-examples.md

 This is essentially the same thing we artists know all to well as **feedback**.
 Think about Alvin Luciers infamous piece *I'm Sitting In A Room* - which is one of the few pre-generative pieces I know that uses recursion as a compositional process.

-We too can use recursion as a tool to generate temporal structure, but go even beyond that.
-But lets start with a simple example
+We could think about using recursion to generate a simple temporal structure like this:

 ```js
 const playRecursive = (note, length) => {